mindspore-ai/docs/docs/golden_stick/docs/source_en/quantization/simqat.md

 'Accuracy':0.990484
 ```

-The accuracy of LeNet-5 does not decrease after quantization aware training.
+The accuracy of LeNet5 does not decrease after quantization aware training.

-> The model here is not the final deployment model.
-Due to the addition of pseudo quantization nodes, the ckpt size increases slightly compared to the original model.
+> One effect of quantization aware training algorithms is to compress the model size, but the model size mentioned here refers to the size of the deployed model.
+The network here is not the final deployment model, and since fake-quantization nodes are added to the network, the checkpoint file size of the quantized network is slightly increased compared to the original network's checkpoint file.

 ## Summary